roteKlaue/sussy-util/README.md

 > DateUtil.leapYearsInRange(12, 2020); // returns all leap years in the given range
 > DateUtil.getMonthFirstDay(); // returns the first day of the current month
 > DateUtil.getMonthLastDay(); // returns the last day of the current month
+> DateUtil.toDate(); // returns a date object from number or date or extened classes
+> DateUtil.isAfter(date1, date2); // returns boolean based on if the second date is after the first one
+> DateUtil.isBefore(date1, date2); // returns boolean based on if the second date is before the first one
+> DateUtil.yearsToMonths(number); // returns the amount of months in total based on years
 > ```

 ### ImprovedArray